ydrive/EasySynth/README.md

 ## Outputs' structure details

+### Depth images

+Depth image pixel values represent the proportional distance between the camera plane and scene objects.

+- A camera plane is a plane that contains the camera position and is normal to the camera direction vector.
+- Depth is equal to the length of a normal from a scene object on the camera plane.
+This means we use linear depth, in contrast to the radial depth which would imply that the depth is equal to the distance between the object and the camera position.
+- Depth values are scaled between 0 and the specified `Depth range` value.

 ### Camera pose output

 If requested, the plugin exports camera poses to the same output directory as rendered images.